space space space

 But unless we accept that gift of our own free will—through repentance of our sins, through baptism, and through continued repentance and confession of sins committed after baptism—and put that gift into action through a holy lifestyle, we will suffer the consequence of eternal separation from God.

-Our salvation from eternal separation from God, therefore, depends on our willingly accepting the gift of our redemption; as Saint Paul admonished us, “work out your salvation with fear and trembling” (Philippians 2:12b).
+Our salvation from eternal separation from God, therefore, is our work and depends on our willingly accepting the gift of our redemption; as Saint Paul admonished us, “work out your salvation with fear and trembling” (Philippians 2:12b).
 Thus to achieve salvation we must change our lives accordingly, turning away from our old ways of sin and faithfully keeping the commands Christ gave us, through His own example, so as to live as God created us to live: in pure love and holiness.

 Come now, let us set things right,